eclipse-openxilenv/openxilenv/Samples/Automation/Python/OpenXilEnv/README.md

 ## Example: `automationExample.py`

 The script `automationExample.py` demonstrates how to use the **OpenXilEnv** package.
 Keep in mind that you must modify the variables `xilEnvInstallationPath` and `electricCarIniFilePath` to their correct paths in your case. <br>
 This example uses the electric car example.
-Make sure to configure the OpenXilEnv application correctly with CMake, so that the example are also built.
+Make sure to configure the OpenXilEnv application correctly with CMake, so that the external processes are also built.

 ### Workflow:
 1. The XIL environment is started with the GUI.
-2. Variables like `FireUp` and `PlugIn` are attached.
+2. Variables `FireUp` and `PlugIn` are attached.
 3. Signals are written and read, e.g., activating (`FireUp = 1`) and deactivating (`FireUp = 0`) a signal.
 4. The script waits for signal changes before printing the remaining cycles.
 5. Finally, the connection to the XIL environment is disconnected, and the environment is closed.